About the course

 All students take one core module and two option modules.
 The modules selected are taken from those on offer on the MA programme.
 The course is examined as follows:

-Two option modules – 4,000 word essay for each module
+- Two option modules – 4,000-word essay for each option

 Cosmological Images: Representing the Universe